 She currently works as Transport Manager for Oxford Cold Storage.
-Involved with many Industry Associations, Jacquelene serves as Co-Chair of the Wyndham Industrial Liaison Development (WILD) committee; Chair of the Refrigerated Warehouse and Transport Association transport issues committee and several other committees throughout Australia and the USA.
+Involved with many Industry Associations, Jacquelene serves as Chair of the Wyndham Industrial Liaison Development (WILD) committee; Chair of the Refrigerated Warehouse and Transport Association transport issues committee; in 2018, she was appointed to the Women in Trucking Content Advisory Council (USA) and the Victoria University Melbourne Australia – Outer West of Melbourne Advisory Committee.
+She is also involved in in several other committees throughout Australia and the USA.

 She says, “Trucking has been a wonderful career and life for me and I know that it can be for anyone.”

 Di Caldwell-Smith (Vice Chair) has worked with and formed lasting friendships with many employers and operators in the transport space during her association with The Transport Industry Superannuation Fund.
 This together with working on the 2014 Fair Work Review of Awards, for super, ensured a fascination with and interest in transport and logistics, especially long distance transport and the issues affecting the businesses and families making a living there.